Narangerelt/AEPProgramming/README.md

 # ndctl list -DRN
 ```
 - **Disabling and destroying existing namespaces**
-1) Make sure to disable the namespace before destroying it
+1) Make sure to disable the namespace before destroying it.
 ```
 # ndctl disable-namespace <namespaceX.Y>
 - or -
 # ndctl disable-namespace all
 ```
-2) Destroy namespaces
+2) Destroy namespaces:
 ```
 # ndctl destroy-namespace <namespaceX.Y>
 - or -